 Mwambari’s academic journey has led him to a multidisciplinary approach for his studies and work.
 He earned a BA and MA in international relations, both from United States International University–Africa, (2004–2009) and an MA in Pan African Studies from Syracuse University Syracuse, NY, USA, (2008–2010), and a PhD in History at the College of Arts, Social Sciences and Commerce, Humanities and Social Sciences La Trobe University–Melbourne, Australia (2011–2015).
 As a lifelong learner, he has pursued other professional training programs, earning a certificate in mediation under the joint auspices of the Institute for International Mediation and Conflict Resolution at the University of Cape Town (SA) (2006), the Preparing Future Faculty program of Syracuse University (2010), and Duke Divinity School’s Reconciliation and Christianity / Great Lakes Initiative Leadership program (2012 and 2013).

+Mwambari has worked on peacebuilding initiatives and development projects in communities in Burundi, Democratic Republic of Congo, Kenya, North Uganda, and Rwanda.
+He has also worked with Somali, Burundian, Liberian, Nepalese and Sudanese refugee youth in New York and Melbourne cities.
 For his volunteer work in Rwanda, Mwambari is the visionary behind Sanejo, a young-professionals-led organization whose mission is to promote education in post-conflict countries.
-Among their accomplishments is a completed five-year project (2010–2015) that was inspired by Millennium Development Goals (MDG) 2 that invested over USD $250,000 in a community school and educational programs in Rwanda.
-After rehabilitation of the school and innovative teacher training programs for five years the school improved its performance and was ranked number one in Ruhango district based on students performance in national primary exams 2016 and 2017.
-The school has over 1,100 students every year.
-He regularly runs mentorship programs for young leaders in different East African countries.
+Among their accomplishments is a completed five-year project (2010–2015) that was inspired by Millennium Development Goals (MDG) 2 that invested over USD $250,000 in a community school in Rwanda.
+After rehabilitation of the school and innovative teacher training programs the school ranks as number one in the district of Ruhango national primary exams 2016 and 2018.
+The school has over 1,100 pupils enrolled annually.